Pioreactor/docs.pioreactor/user_guide/30-Advanced/02-Setting up remote access to the web interface.md

     inspect: false
     bind_tls: false
 ```

 8. (Optional) Along with `ui` and `ws`, you can also add SSH access.
-It's important to have a strong password on the Rpi if doing this.
+It's important to have a strong password on the RPi if doing this.

 ```yml
 ssh: